andriktr/andriktr.github.io/_posts/2022-07-21-Your-First-GO-app-on-k8s .md

       serviceAccountName: pod-info
 ```

 We deploy a `service` to expose our application on port 80.
 We also creating a `service account` which will be used to run our POD.
-Last peace is deployment itself where we using our image.
+Last peace is deployment itself where we use our image.
 To expose pod information we use [pod fields as environment variable](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/#use-pod-fields-as-values-for-environment-variables)

 Let's deploy the application and check how it works.